No water / low pressure on the southeast side

-In the spring of 2000, after months of wrangling over how it would work, the Common Council narrowly green lit Madison Water Utility’s Lead Service Replacement Program, the first of its kind in the country.
+In the winter of 2000, after months of wrangling over how it would work, the Common Council narrowly green lit Madison Water Utility’s Lead Service Replacement Program, the first of its kind in the country.
 The seemingly impossible step of replacing 8,000 lead water lines was now underway.
 By the end of 2012, it would be one of the crowning achievements of the utility.

 “Certainly it’s something to be very proud of,” says Grande.
 His department still regularly tests for lead in Madison’s water, but he’s not worried about complying with the EPA’s Lead and Copper Rule anymore.
 According to Grande, the problem of lead in drinking water has been almost completely eliminated in Madison because of the program.
 It’s something few other cities can say.